began making raids along the South coast of England.

 Battle of Basing

 The Saxons, led by Aethelred and Alfred, fought the Vikings but were forced to retreat.

 871 (22nd March)

 Battle of Meretum

 Aethelred, supported by his brother Alfred, fought the Vikings.
 The battle was inconclusive and both sides withdrew.
 Aethelred had been badly injured in the battle.

 871 (23rd April)

-Aethelred died from injuries sustained in the Battle of Merton.
-His sons were considered too young to succeed and so Aethelred’s younger brother, Alfred became King.
+Aethelred died from injuries sustained in the Battle of Meretum.
+He was succeeded by his younger brother, Alfred because his sons were considered too young to succeed.